What does RMNS offer?

 RMNS, in partnership with Sutton Counselling, offers free one-to-one counselling for refugees needing a confidential setting to help them recover from traumatic events.
 These will include the problems of loss and exile, and the experience of torture.
 The counsellors are trained in this area of work, and in working with interpreters.

 English classes are held on Wednesday mornings during term time at the Drop-in.
-They are free to all and are taught by qualified volunteer ESOL teachers, assisted by numerous volunteers.
-Classes are on three levels and are based around themes that are relevant to everyday life and useful to clients.
+There is a registration fee of £10 per term and classes are taught by qualified volunteer ESOL teachers, assisted by numerous volunteers.
+Classes are on five levels and are based around themes that are relevant to everyday life and useful to clients.
 There is a free crèche for the care of young children, with qualified workers.

 From time to time we are very pleased to make awards for those who have made significant progress in their English language studies.